A tree-based model for addressing sparsity and taxa covariance in microbiome compositional count data: Methods

 where $d=K-1$ and $g(\boldsymbol{p})$ is the geometric mean of $\boldsymbol{p}$.
-The {\em ilr} transform, on the other hand, uses a binary partition tree structure to define the log-ratios, and it turns $\boldsymbol p$ into ``balances" associated with the interior nodes of the tree.
+The ilr transform, on the other hand, uses a binary partition tree structure to define the log-ratios, and it turns $\boldsymbol p$ into ``balances" associated with the interior nodes of the tree.
 The balance $\eta(A)$ associated with an interior node $A$ of the tree is defined as

-where $|A_l|$ and $|A_r|$ are the number of OTUs in the left and right subtree of node $A$ respectively, $g(\boldsymbol{p}(A_l))$ and $g(\boldsymbol{p}(A_r))$) are the corresponding geometric means of the probability compositions of leaves in the left and right subtrees of node $A$.
-While in many applications finding a suitable binary tree for the {\em ilr} might not be easy, in the microbiome context, the phylogenetic tree is a natural and effective choice \citep{philr}.
+where $|A_l|$ and $|A_r|$ are the number of OTUs in the left and right subtree of node $A$ respectively, and $g(\boldsymbol{p}(A_l))$ and $g(\boldsymbol{p}(A_r))$) are the corresponding geometric means of the probability compositions of leaves in the left and right subtrees of node $A$.
+While in many applications finding a suitable binary tree for the ilr might not be easy, in the microbiome context, a phylogenetic tree or a taxonomic is a common choice \citep{philr}.

-The log-ratio normal (LN) model posits that the log-ratios are multivariate Gaussian.
+{\em Log-ratio normal (LN)} models posit that the log-ratios computed from these transforms are multivariate Gaussian.
 These models have been successfully used in characterizing microbial dynamics \citep{aijo,mallard} and linking covariates with microbiome compositions \citep{xia_logistic_2013,mimix}.
-However, inference using the LN models based on the popular log-ratio transforms can incur prohibitive computational challenges when the number of OTUs grow due to the lack of conjugacy between the multinomial likelihood and multivariate normal.
+Inference using the LN models can incur prohibitive computational challenges when the number of OTUs grow due to the lack of conjugacy between the multinomial likelihood and multivariate normal, and recent efforts have been made to overcome this computational challenge through approximate computation.
+Interested readers can find a detailed discussion on the computational challenges incurred by LN and possible approaches to cope with them in \cite{silverman2022}.

-In contrast, another classical approach to modeling the compositional vector $\boldsymbol{p}$ that is computationally easier at a (great) cost of flexibility is the Dirichlet model \citep{dm}.
-This model affords only a single scalar parameter to characterize the covariance structure among the OTUs, essentially assuming that all OTUs are mutually independent modulo the artificial dependence caused by the compositional constraint $\sum_j p_{j}=1$.
-This is clearly too restrictive for high-dimensional compositional data such as microbiome compositions.
+{\em Dirichlet} models are another classical model for the compositional vector $\boldsymbol{p}$ that is conjugate to the multinomial sampling model.
+For this reason they are often referred to as {\em Dirichlet-multinomial (DM)} models in the microbiome modeling literature \citep{la_rosa2012dm,holmes2012dm}.
+DM models are computationally more efficient than LN, and are also capable of generating very sparse count vectors.
+However, this model class affords only a single scalar parameter, which is the sum of the Dirichlet pseudo-count parameters, to characterize the covariance structure among the OTUs, essentially assuming that all OTUs are mutually independent modulo the artificial dependence caused by the compositional constraint $\sum_j p_{j}=1$.
+This is clearly too restrictive for typical microbiome datasets where taxa exhibit complex covariance structures \citep{layeghifard2017network,coat,matchado2021network,faust2021network}.